mlrun/katacoda-scenarios/00-tutorial/1-mlrun-basics/run2.md

 <img src="./assets/mlrun-ui.png" alt="mlrun-ui" width="400"/>

-> Note: The UI is installed on the remote k8s cluster or the managed MLRun service, it can be installed as local docker image
+> Note: The UI was installed as local container, and is not fully features like k8s based installation